tobor88/Python3-Tools/README.md

 - __fibonnaci.py__ is a simple function that InfoSec people would not use.
 I just really like it is all
 - __porttest.py__ is used for testing whether a port is open on a remote machine.
 - __pwd_generator.py__ is for quickly generating a password consisting of random characters for situtaions you may want to generate a password without entering a password manager GUI.
+- __py_portscanner.py__ I plan on making my baby as a great way for testing for open ports when python3 is available on a target
+- __porttest.py__ simple tool that was great for met in getting started in working with sockets

 Python Reverse Shell Scripts
 - __py_reverse_shell_connect.py__